Born Beneath Pedro’s Sombrero:

 “Born Beneath Pedro’s Sombrero” was the basis on which I was awarded a 2014 Individual Excellence Award in Fiction from the Ohio Arts Council.

-“Raised in a Corn Palace” was awarded the 2009 Paul Somers Prize for Creative Prose form the Society for the Study of Midwestern Literature and was subsequently published in MidAmerica.
+“Raised in a Corn Palace” was awarded the 2009 Paul Somers Prize for Creative Prose from the Society for the Study of Midwestern Literature and subsequently published in MidAmerica.